Inference in Opinion Dynamics under Social Pressure: Analysis of Complete Graph and a Homogeneous Population

 The proof of \propref{Prop: Non-existence of Almost Sure Limit} can be found in \appref{Proof of Proposition Non-existence of Almost Sure Limit}.
 Finally, in the next theorem, we establish that $p^* = 1$ $a.s.$

 \begin{Theorem}[Asymptotic Learning I] The following hold: \begin{enumerate} \item $p^* = 1$ $a.s.$ \item $\lim_{n \rightarrow \infty}{\hat{\Psi}_n} = 0$ $a.s.$ \end{enumerate} \end{Theorem}

 Theorem \ref{Thm: Asymptotic Learning} is derived using \emph{stochastic approximations} in \appref{Proof of Theorem Asymptotic Learning}.
 It conveys that if our estimator $f_n$ is aware that the population is homogeneous, then it recovers $\Phi$ in the sense of \eqref{Eq: goal 1}.
 In particular, when $\hat \Psi_n$ converges to $0$ (respectively $1$), all agents have inherent opinions equal to $0$ (respectively $1$).
+Intuitively, our results in Proposition \ref{Prop: Non-existence of Almost Sure Limit} and Theorem \ref{Thm: Asymptotic Learning} show that making accurate predictions regarding which inherent opinion is held by the majority based on a poll at some particular instance in time $n$ is not possible.
+Indeed, it could be that although $\Phi \geq \frac{1}{2}$, there is an arbitrarily large instance in time $n$ where $\Psi_n < \frac{1}{2}$.
+However, over time, our estimator $\hat{\Psi}_n$ would correctly show that $1$ is the majority inherent opinion.